Physical Preparation for Team Sports: Weekly Plans

-The first variation of the recovery mini-block schedules the recovery session on the first day after the game, and follows up with the day off.
+The first variation of the recovery mini-block schedules the recovery session on the first day after the game and follows up with the day off.

-Since the fatigue peaks on the 2nd day, it makes sense to give players day off on that day.
-The recovery session (could be active recovery, like easy strides, football tennis or completely passive, like massage, hydrotherapy and stretching) is planned on the day one after the game.
+Since the fatigue peaks on the 2nd day, it makes sense to give players a day off on that day.
+The recovery session (could be active recovery, like easy strides, football tennis, or completely passive, like massage, hydrotherapy and stretching) is planned on day one after the game.
 During this time, the game review can be planned, but sometimes the heads are still not cool to do so.
-Depending on the game finish time, this session could be planned in the morning, but if that is going to affect the sleep duration after the game (for example in late finish the players are not able to fall asleep till 3 or even 4am) it is better to schedule it later in the day, since sleep is the recovery priority number one.
-One heuristic that could be used on the away game is that if the team can make it home by 2am you can travel, otherwise you can stay away and schedule the recovery session in the morning and then travel back home.
+Depending on the game finish time, this session could be planned in the morning, but if that is going to affect the sleep duration after the game (for example in late finish the players are not able to fall asleep till 3 or even 4 am) it is better to schedule it later in the day since sleep is the recovery priority number one.
+One heuristic that could be used on the away game is that if the team can make it home by 2 am you can travel, otherwise you can stay away and schedule the recovery session in the morning and then travel back home.
 This is because in the late-night game, the players are usually unable to fall asleep until late in the night.
 Again, this type of decision can be made with the players themselves since they might prefer to travel even with the late arrival to avoid missing time with their families and so forth.

-This brings me to another point – the selection of the variation of the recovery mini block depends not only on the recovery or biology, but also on logistics (maybe even more).
+This brings me to another point – the selection of the variation of the recovery mini-block depends not only on the recovery or biology but also on logistics (maybe even more).
 What we also need to consider are the players that are not playing (or played less than 60minutes) or are not traveling.
 The idea is to put them on the same or similar training load pattern of the playing group as soon as possible.
-In the ideal world, the non-playing players could stay after the game immediately and do some hard conditioning session, but most of the time this is not very motivating solution.
+In the ideal world, the non-playing players could stay after the game immediately and do some hard conditioning sessions, but most of the time this is not a very motivating solution.
 So, they might train on the very next day while the rest of the squad is having the recovery session.
 So taking this logistic into consideration is very important.

 Another crucial issue to consider are the injured players.
-Having the recovery session the very next day can work well, since injured players need to show up for a check-up with the medical staff.
+Having the recovery session the very next day can work well since injured players need to show up for a check-up with the medical staff.
 This is a bit tricky with the following variation where the first day after the game is the day off.